 To further increase the employability of its members, Carson plans on adding more courses — e.g. iOS 5 Foundations, Ruby Foundations and PHP Foundations — to the Treehouse curriculum as soon as possible.
 “Basically, any topic that web developers, designers and iOS designers/devs need to know, we’ll be tackling,” he says.

-You can also check out this Treehouse student who landed a job through Treehouse.
-Also there’s a stories page about how students used Team Treehouse to land a better job.
+Also there is a stories page about how students used Team Treehouse to a land a better job.
 In addition to this, Treehouse has a monthly series with inspiring students called the Dean’s list showing how students are using Treehouse to create a better life for themselves.

 But what about demand for coders in the job market?